gpdowney/lightweightLSAT/docs/home/basics.md

 ## The LSAT consists of 3 graded sections

-1. Games
+There will be 1 section of Reading and 2 sections of Reasoning.

-2. Reading
+!!! warning "Logic Games"

-3. Reasoning
+    Until August of 2024, there was also a "Games" section (the LSAC called it Analytic Reasoning).

-When you take the LSAT, these sections may appear in any order.
+    Now you don't need to worry about them.

 ### There will be an 4th "experimental" section that is ungraded

-This experimental section could be any of the 3: Games, Reading, or Reasoning.
+This experimental section could be Reading or Reasoning.

-You will not know which section ungraded.
+You will not know which section is ungraded.

 !!! failure "Don't psych yourself out guessing which is which"